By Pete Wurdock

 “I’ve always wanted to have a small bar and this was the right fit,” he said.
 Langendorf hit the ground running with his vision.

 The name “The Offside” comes from a nexus to the logging community.
 It is a term used as to how timber was cut and refers to how you put a fall cut on a tree depending on where you want it to land.
 It is nod to the great tradition and history of the area that Mike has observed as a lifelong resident of the UP.

 Currently they are open and operating on Thursdays, Fridays and Saturdays and hours may be adjusted seasonally.
-Like so many other places in the U.P. the hours of operation are consolidated due to Covid, and he is adapting like many other small restaurants and pubs have done.
+Like so many other places in the U.P. the hours of operation are consolidated due to Covid, and he is still in the process of learning how to run a restaurant kitchen smoothly in the new normal like so many other small restaurants and pubs have done.

 Kelly Edwards is another native Upper Peninsula resident and is one of his two bartenders.
 Her bright smile and cheery demeanor helps keep things running smoothly while Mike takes care of all the kitchen duties.
 Kelly was a geologist working in Indianapolis when the pandemic hit.
 After the company she worked for closed down, she headed back to Michigan.

 “I was very happy to be offered this job.
 It was something out of my realm and it has evolved into something I really like,” Kelly said.

 She’s still learning some of the more uncommon drink mixes but Langedorf said she’s a quick study.
 “She was a good find and knows a lot,” he said.
 “It was a bit of good fortune and luck for both of us.”

 The launch of The Offside has been deliberately slow, as Langendorf wants people to get acclimated with them as they grow.
 He’s keeping the menu simple for now, offering homemade pizza, wings, chicken tenders, homemade chili, roasted franks, and a variety of deep-fried standards.